AbhyudayPatel/DuoTalk/README.md

 ## 🌟 Overview

-DuoTalk brings AI conversations to life with **two distinct AI audio agents** powered by Google Gemini and LiveKit.
+DuoTalk brings AI conversations to life with **two distinct AI audio agents** powered by Google Gemini-realtime and *LiveKit*.
 Watch as they engage in real-time voice conversations, whether collaborating in friendly discussions or debating opposing viewpoints on any topic you choose.

 ## ✨ Features